 I continued to practice as life took me to Boston and New York City before returning to Memphis in 2010.
-I have attended workshops with David Williams (Ashtanga Yoga for the Rest of Your Life), Seane Corn (Vinyasa Flow: Personal Evolution Through Movement) and Chris Coniaris (Exploring the Wilderness of Being at Gray Bear), among others.
-I enjoyed an active yoga practice through my own two pregnancies in Memphis in 2012 and 2014, and I am grateful for the yoga teachers who supported me!
+I have been inspired by workshops with David Williams (Ashtanga Yoga for the Rest of Your Life), Seane Corn (Vinyasa Flow: Personal Evolution Through Movement) and Chris Coniaris (Exploring the Wilderness of Being at Gray Bear), among others.
+I enjoyed an active yoga practice through my own two pregnancies in Memphis in 2012 and 2014, and I am grateful for the yoga teachers who supported and encouraged me, including Olivia (Lomax) Rokotnitz at Delta Groove Yoga!

 You can join a prenatal yoga class even if you are new to yoga!
 Read more about the benefits of prenatal yoga according to the Mayo Clinic: